 This course is a continuation of CIT 593 and is divided into four parts.
 We will begin by building on your knowledge of C and covering advanced programming in C for Linux, specifically the libraries that programmers use for concurrency and synchronization.
 The second part of the course expands the model from a single process to a multiprocess machine and introduces important concepts in modern operating systems: processes, scheduling, caching, and virtual memory.
 The third part of the course further expands the model and considers how processes communicate across a network, using low-level socket programming and high-level web technologies.
 Finally, the course introduces the C++ programming language.

-After completing this course, you will have the requisite knowledge and experience for systems-focused CIS electives such as 505 Software Systems, 548 Operating Systems and Design, and 553 Networked Systems.
+This course will provide you the requisite knowledge and experience for systems-focused CIS electives such as 505 Software Systems, 548 Operating Systems Design and Implementation, and 553 Networked Systems.
+After completing this course, you will have a better understanding of how software works with hardware and how systems (software, hardware, and networks) work together, and be able to:

 This course is currently only open to students in the MCIT program and assumes prior C knowledge (specifically, what is covered in CIT 593) but not C++.

-Students in other degree programs should add themselves to the CIS course waitlist after Advance Registration ends.
+Students in other degree programs may add themselves to the CIS course waitlist but are unlikely to be admitted, as the course will likely fill with MCIT students.

 Lecture: Tues/Thurs 10:30-11:50am